karpet/qic-dvcw/README.md

 The "parent" adults are flagged "mother" or "father".
 For sex equity representation, we want 100% of available parents represented by a single sex, up to 50% of the available adult slots. e.g. if there are 3 mothers and 10 fathers, we want the 9 adults to include all 3 mothers and 6 of the 10 fathers.

+## Replacements

+To create a replacements target file, we need a list of email addresses and survey numbers in order to identify which cases should be marked as `replaced_at`.

 ## Building